CSUSB is moving to semesters in FALL 2020

 A clear benefit of semester conversion is a smooth transition for transfer students, enabling them to transfer course credits more easily and apply them towards degree completion.
 Moreover, Chancellor Timothy White has agreed to pay a substantial proportion of the funding for quarter to semester conversion ("Q2S").

-As of Fall 2016, 19 of the CSU campuses are on semesters, with CSU Bakersfield and Los Angeles being the most recent to transition to a semester calendar.
-Cal Poly Pomona and CSU East Bay will transition in fall of 2018.
+As of Fall 2019, 21 of the CSU campuses are on semesters, with CSU Bakersfield, Los Angeles, East Bay and Cal Poly being the latest to join semesters.
 CSU San Bernardino will join the ranks fall 2020 leaving Cal Poly San Luis Obispo as the only quarter calendar campus in the CSU system.

 In the 1980s, approximately 25% of the U.S. colleges and universities followed a quarter calendar.
 Today, less than 10% use quarter terms.
 Despite a majority of University of California campuses observing the quarter system, the national trend is moving from quarters to semesters.
 For example, in 2012, to align with other state universities, all state institutions in Ohio were converted to the semester system.
 Then, in 2013, The Rochester Institute of Technology also completed conversion to semesters.

 When CSUSB becomes a semester calendar campus, there should be an increased number of summer internship opportunities for our students because the calendar will allow CSUSB students to become more competitive nationwide (many internships have start dates in late May or early June).
 Also, graduating students will be able to start in their positions earlier rather than late June or early July.

 Dear Members of the CSUSB Campus Community: